 As mentioned above, Malbork Castle in Poland is one of the most stunning Gothic castles in the world – and it’s also the world’s biggest.
-At over 140,000 square metres, this castle is impressive in size and surrounded by lush greenery, it makes a remarkable World Heritage Site.
+At over 140,000 square meters, this castle is impressive in size and surrounded by lush greenery, it makes a remarkable World Heritage Site.
 There are several attractions inside too, including a monastery and a museum.

 2. Mehrangarh Fortress

 By location alone, this fort castle is an exotic one.
-Covering an area of over 80,000 square metres, Mehrangarh Fort is the world’s second largest castle.
+Covering an area of over 80,000 square meters, Mehrangarh Fort is the world’s second largest castle.
 Rising above the ‘Blue City’ of Jodhpur in the northern state of Rajasthan, this castle completes the stunning city skyline with its unique features from the 17th Century.

 3. Prague Castle

 This is undoubtedly the most recognized landmark in the Czech Republic, and at a striking 66,000 square meters in size, it’s easy to see why.
 It was first constructed in 880 AD (founded by Prince Borivoj of the Premyslid Dynasty), making it one of the oldest castles around.

 Although most of us recognize Windsor Castle, many do not realize that it’s one of the larges castles in the world.
 It’s England’s oldest castle and it still serves as a residence to the Royal Family today.
 Queen Elizabeth II is known to spend several weekends at Windsor Castle and parts of it are also open to the public.

 Hohensalzburg Castle in Salzburg (Austria) is one of the biggest medieval fortresses in Europe and it stretches over 54,000 square meters.
 The castle (also known as Hohensalzburg Fortress) was originally built back in 1077 but much of its architecture was added over the centuries.